 The MAB framework fits well with our problem.
-The {\bf MAB agent} replaces the human (\fla{}) in Fig.~\ref{fig:fla}.
+The \textit{MAB agent} replaces the human (\fla{}) in Fig.~\ref{fig:fla}.
 The agent knows all available ``arms'' (possible filter rules), \ie the action space; see Sec.~\ref{sec:action}.
-The agent picks a filter rule (arm) and applies it to the {\bf MAB environment}, which, in our case, consists of the site $\ell$ (with its unknown dynamics as per \task~\ref{chal:repeat}), the browser, and a selected configuration (how we value blocking ads vs. avoiding breakage, explained in Sec.~\ref{sec:alg-design}).
-The latter affects the reward of an action (rule) selected by the agent.
-Filter rules are independent from each other\footnote{Their effect on the site is at best additive: \eg{} the rule $||ad.com$\textcaret{} may block one ad while $||advert.com$\textcaret{} may block two different ads; when applied together, they would block at most three ads.}.
-Furthermore, the order of applying different filter rules does not affect the result: in adblockers, like Adblock Plus, blocking rules do not have precedence.
-Through exploring available arms, the agent learns which filter rules are best at blocking ads, while minimizing breakage; see Sec.~\ref{sec:rewards}.

-Next, we define the key components of the proposed \tool{} framework, depicted Fig.~\ref{fig:formulation}.
-It replaces the human-in-the-loop in two ways: (1) the \fla{} is replaced by the MAB policy that avoids brute force and efficiently navigates the action space; and (2) the reward function is automatically computed, as explained in Sec.~\ref{sec:rewards}, without requiring a human's visual inspection.
+The agent picks a filter rule (arm) and applies it to the \textit{MAB environment}, which, in our case, consists of the site $\ell$ (with its unknown dynamics as per \task~\ref{chal:repeat}), the browser, and a selected configuration (how we value blocking ads vs. avoiding breakage, explained in Sec.~\ref{sec:alg-design}).
+The latter affects the reward of an action (rule) the agent selects.
+Filter rules are independent of each other.
+Furthermore, the order of applying different filter rules does not affect the result.
+In adblockers, like Adblock Plus, blocking rules do not have precedence.
+Through exploring available arms, the agent efficiently learns which filter rules are best at blocking ads while minimizing breakage; see Sec.~\ref{sec:rewards}.
+Next, we define the key components of the proposed \tool{} framework, depicted in Fig.~\ref{fig:formulation}.
+It replaces the \humanloop{} in two ways: (1) the \fla{} is replaced by the MAB policy that avoids brute force and efficiently navigates the action space; and (2) the reward function is automatically computed, as explained in Sec.~\ref{sec:rewards}, without requiring a human's visual inspection.